cloud-gov/cg-landing/pages/home.md

 layout: home
 permalink: /
 hero-image: /assets/img/clouds.jpg
-hero-text: "Your team, unleashed"
+hero-text: "The Government Innovation Platform"
-hero-subtext: "Abstract away everything required to deploy scalable services except the code"
+hero-subtext: "Free your team to focus on creating quality services securely hosted in the cloud"
 ---